Skip to main content

 Fri, Oct 25, 2024 – Sun, Jan 19, 2025

 Esther Inglis, a middle-class Franco-Scottish refugee artisan, a working mother of eight, and a contemporary of Shakespeare, earned her living by her pen, combining her artistic skills and her religious beliefs to create over 60 miniature handwritten and hand-illustrated books.
-400 years after her death, this exhibition explores Esther’s life and work as an early modern influencer and as the first woman in Britain to preface her works with selfies.
+Four hundred years after her death, this exhibition explores Esther’s life and work as an early modern influencer and as the first woman in Britain to preface her works with selfies.

 Things to do in our exhibition galleries